 They will last for up to a week stored in an airtight container in a cool place.

-Make sure they have cooled for 10 minutes on the baking tray before they are transferred to a wire rack to cool completely.
+Ensure they have cooled for 10 minutes on the baking tray before being transferred to a wire rack to cool completely.

 You May Also Love